 A potential data breach occurs, in general, when the Data Protection Act is not complied with in the processing of personal information.
-What this means is that the failure to comply with any of the 8 data protection principles can be considered a breach.
-The 8 data protection principles are as follows:
+What this means is that the failure to comply with any of the data protection principles can be considered a breach.
+The seven data protection principles are as follows:

-- Personal data shall be processed fairly and lawfully and, in particular, shall not be processed unless - o at least one of the conditions in Schedule 2 is met, and - in the case of sensitive personal data, at least one of the conditions in Schedule 3 is also met and the processing is proportionate to the aim pursued and respects the essence of data protection rights. - Personal data shall be obtained only for one or more specified and lawful purposes, and shall not be further processed in any manner incompatible with that purpose or those purposes. - Personal data shall be adequate, relevant and not excessive in relation to the purpose or purposes for which they are processed. - Personal data shall be accurate and, where necessary, kept up to date. - Personal data processed for any purpose or purposes shall not be kept for longer than is necessary for that purpose or those purposes. - Personal data shall be processed in accordance with the rights of data subjects under this Act. - Appropriate technical and organisational measures shall be taken against unauthorised or unlawful processing of personal data and against accidental loss or destruction of, or damage to, personal data. - Personal data shall not be transferred to a country or territory outside the European Economic Area unless that country or territory ensures an adequate level of protection for the rights and freedoms of data subjects in relation to the processing of personal data.
+- Personal data shall be processed fairly and lawfully and, in particular, shall not be processed unless - o at least one of the conditions in Schedule 2 is met, and - o in the case of sensitive personal data, at least one of the conditions in Schedule 3 is also met and the processing is proportionate to the aim pursued and respects the essence of data protection rights. - Personal data shall be obtained only for one or more specified and lawful purposes, and shall not be further processed in any manner incompatible with that purpose or those purposes. - Personal data shall be adequate, relevant and not excessive in relation to the purpose or purposes for which they are processed. - Personal data shall be accurate and, where necessary, kept up to date. - Personal data processed for any purpose or purposes shall not be kept for longer than is necessary for that purpose or those purposes in a form that permits identification of a data subject. - Appropriate technical and organisational measures shall be taken against unauthorised or unlawful processing of personal data and against accidental loss or destruction of, or damage to, personal data. - Personal data shall not be transferred to a country or territory outside the European Economic Area unless that country or territory ensures an adequate level of protection for the rights and freedoms of data subjects in relation to the processing of personal data.